AdobeDocs/analytics-platform.en/help/report-builder/filter-dimensions.md

 ## Specific filtering

+The Specific option allows you to create a fixed list of dimension items for each dimension.
 Use the **Specific** filtering type to specify the exact dimension items to include in your filter.
 You can select items from a list or from a range of cells.

  ![](./assets/image32.png)